 Geelong's craft-beer scene punches well above the city's size.
 The Little Creatures brewery on Swanston Street is one of the most visited destination breweries in Victoria — built into the heritage Valley Worsted Mills wool mill in South Geelong, with on-site brewing, brewery tours and an enormous canteen-style restaurant.
+FarmDog Brewing's inner-city tasting room on Little Malop adds a true craft-brewery taproom inside the CBD walking grid — same brewing team as the original FarmDog in Wallington, different venue, paddle-led format with beer, gin and whisky flights.
 Add the Malt Shovel Taphouse on Bellerine Street — a craft-beer-discovery taphouse with a rotating roster of Australian and international independents — and Blackman's Brewery on the Surf Coast, where the beer pours straight from the serving tank, and the Geelong region has the makings of a genuine craft beer trail.

-Three stops is the right number.
-Two stops feels short, four runs into hours-of-operation conflicts and means you're rushing the venue you actually came for.
-The trail covers three different formats — a destination brewery (Little Creatures, where they brew), a taphouse (Malt Shovel, where they curate), and a Surf Coast brewery (Blackman's, where they brew straight to the tap with the surf five minutes' walk away).
-Each makes the case for a different style of craft-beer afternoon, and visiting all three in a day reads as a tour rather than a pub crawl.
+Four stops, paced well, is the right shape.
+The trail covers four different formats — a destination brewery (Little Creatures, where they brew at heritage-mill scale), an inner-city tasting room (FarmDog on Little Malop, where the Wallington brewing team's beers pour alongside gin and whisky paddles in a laneway taproom), a curation-led taphouse (Malt Shovel, where they curate the rotating roster), and a Surf Coast brewery (Blackman's, where they brew straight to the tap with the surf five minutes' walk away).
+Each makes the case for a different style of craft-beer afternoon, and visiting all four in a day reads as a tour rather than a pub crawl.

 Logistics matter.
-The CBD pair (Little Creatures + Malt Shovel) sit ten minutes apart by car or thirty minutes apart on foot, both walkable from Geelong Station for V/Line visitors.
+The three CBD-area stops (Little Creatures + FarmDog + Malt Shovel) sit within a walkable triangle — Little Creatures is 25 minutes' walk from the station across the Barwon footbridge, FarmDog and Malt Shovel are five minutes apart in the CBD core.
+All three are walkable from Geelong Station for V/Line visitors.
 Blackman's is a 25-minute drive from the Geelong CBD down the Surf Coast Highway — easy as the second half of a day, or a destination on its own with the Torquay surf beach attached.
-A designated driver or rideshare strategy is essential if all three stops are in scope; the city pair runs nicely as a Saturday afternoon walk if Torquay sits out for another day.
+A designated driver or rideshare strategy is essential if all four stops are in scope; the CBD trio runs nicely as a Saturday afternoon walk if Torquay sits out for another day.

 At a Glance — Geelong Region Breweries